 Yes.
 The Government welcomes proposals which have merit.
 They will be considered against the fund’s criteria through the usual application process.

 RDV will administer the RJIF.
 RDV is the lead agency that delivers the Victorian Government’s agenda to drive jobs and more prosperous communities in regional Victoria.
-It is a statutory body within the Department of Economic Development, Jobs, Transport and Resources.
+It is a statutory body within the Department of Jobs, Precincts and Regions.

 Application guidelines and information sheets for RJIF programs and its program streams are available via Grants and Programs search.